microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     Doing so is recommended since it makes it possible to easily put the driver inside of another driver or be easily reused by another driver in the future.
-It also eliminates a lot of code that needs to be written if the code is in in a standalone driver.
+It also eliminates a lot of code that needs to be written if the code is in a standalone driver.

 ### DMF_[ModuleName]_ModulePrepareHardware
 ```